 MPW SHAREHOLDER ALERT: Jakubowitz Law Reminds Medical Properties Trust Shareholders of a Lead Plaintiff Deadline of June 12, 2023

-/EIN News/ -- NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Medical Properties Trust, Inc. (NYSE: MPW).
+NEW YORK, May 03, 2023 (GLOBE NEWSWIRE) -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Medical Properties Trust, Inc. MPW.

 To receive updates on the lawsuit, fill out the form: